Home

 Now called SAE International, this group comprises engineers from automotive engineering, petroleum, trucking (SAE J1939), and aerospace industries.

-Its primary purpose is to ensure consistency across markets.
+In the automotive engineering space, SAE International issues the viscosity grading system for motor oil, standards for SAE tools, horsepower rating, etc. Its primary purpose is to ensure consistency across markets.
 This means any SAE oil you bought in the US would be the same as one in Japan.
 If these standards weren’t in place, motor oil would vary everywhere, and prices would rise.

 That brings us to what is an SAE motor oil.